-Omega 3-fatty acids is one of the main components to walnuts.
+Omega 3-fatty acids are one of the main components to walnuts.
 There is 94.5% of a daily value of omega 3-fatty acids in just a quarter cup of walnuts.
-This encourages blood circulation, regulating your blood pressure and in the long run decrease your risk of any cardiovascular problems.
+This encourages blood circulation, regulating your blood pressure and in the long run decreases your risk of any cardiovascular problems.

 This “nut” is technically a seed that comes from the almond tree.
 It is high in manganese, vitamin E, and magnesium.
 The vitamin E acts as an antioxidant and helps reduce risk of heart disease.

 Similar to walnuts, pecans are high in omega 3-fatty acids, as well as being a good source of protein.
 Eating a handful a day can help lower your bad LDL cholesterol.
 Pecans are also regarded as a source of about 20 essential vitamins and minerals.

 Pistachios boast 30 vitamins and minerals.
 In addition to helping lower bad LDL cholesterol, pistachios have been shown to raise levels of lutein.
 Lutein is essential to eye health and can decrease your risk of developing eye problems such as cataracts.
 Pistachios are also very high in fiber.